This post may contain affiliate links which won’t change your price but will share some commission.

 I usually make a double batch of this spinach and rice because everyone in my family loves it (including my picky eaters)!
 So I always end up with leftovers.
 Here are my suggestions on how to use them:

-- It reheats perfectly (either in microwave, with a splash of water, or on the stove, with a bit of liquid as well), so you can easily use it the next day for lunch or dinner.
+- It reheats perfectly (either in a microwave, with a splash of water, or on the stove, with a bit of liquid as well), so you can easily use it the next day for lunch or dinner.

 - But, the perfect way to use up these spinach rice leftovers is to stuff it with either peppers or tomatoes and bake in the oven until the veggies are cooked through.